dimitrskpl/FaceRecognition-ImageClassification/README.md

 # Face-Recognition
 **Objective**

 The goal of this project was to apply the Eigenfaces method, combining Principal Component Analysis (PCA) for feature extraction and the nearest neighbor classifier for face recognition.
-The project utilized the Yale B face database, featuring 10 individuals photographed under 64 different lighting conditions.
+The project utilized the Yale B face database, featuring 10 individuals photographed under 64 different lighting conditions, which can be found in the file *faces.zip*.

 **Methodology**